enyst/openhands-ext/docs/decoupling-strategy.md

 ## Success Metrics

 1. **Decoupling**: Enterprise functionality runs as independent extension
-2. **Maintainability**: OSS core remains simple and focused
+2. **Maintainability**: OpenHands core remains simple and focused
 3. **Extensibility**: New extensions can be added easily
 4. **Performance**: No significant performance degradation
-5. **Developer Experience**: Improved development workflow for both OSS and enterprise
+5. **Developer Experience**: Improved development workflow for both OpenHands and enterprise

 ## Conclusion